mosi-sol/erc20/easy erc20/readme.md

 ### sample to use
-- just copy & paste this to your project or [remix](https://remix.ethereum.org/)
+- just copy & paste this code in below to your project or [remix](https://remix.ethereum.org/)
 - change `ThrErc20` to your custom name
 ```
 // SPDX-License-Identifier: MIT